 Interesting stuff but it leaves several questions unanswered in terms of the appropriateness of the core training and its relationship to the performance tests as well as the suitability of some of the performance tests.

 The second paper investigated the electromyographical muscle activation (pectoralis major and triceps brachii) of 11 men and 29 women, during a push-up (press-up) from each of three different hand positions - shoulder-width, wide-based and narrow-based.
-Muscle activity was greatest in the narrower hand position indicating that if the object of the exercise is to induce greater muscle activation then push-ups should be performed in this manner.
+Muscle activity was greatest in the narrower hand position, indicating that if the object of the exercise is to induce greater muscle activation, then push-ups should be performed in this manner.
 The third publication gave a resounding and specific outcome benefit to a program of hip flexor training in sprinting.
-Over an 8-week period in a controlled experimental system hip flexion strength improved by 12.2%; 40-yard dash times were reduced by 3.8% and a 4 x short-leg (5.8m) shuttle run time was reduced by a dramatic 9%.
-Though the subjects were previously untrained in this study the results demonstrate the importance and benefits of performing specific strength development activities.
+Over 8-weeks in a controlled experimental system hip flexion strength improved by 12.2%; 40-yard dash times were reduced by 3.8%, and a 4 x short-leg (5.8m) shuttle run time was reduced by a dramatic 9%.
+Though the subjects were previously untrained in this study, the results demonstrate the importance and benefits of performing specific strength development activities.

-Moving into the next phase of our timeline a group of papers looked at warm-up and preparation factors before 'the event'.
-A comparison of the effects of static stretching and dynamic stretching routines prior to the measurement of leg extension power may cause you to either yawn once again as the stretching debate continues and you stick with your beliefs, or it may make you sit up and add to your evidence-based approach to coaching.
+Moving into the next phase of our timeline, a group of papers looked at warm-up and preparation factors before 'the event'.
+A comparison of the effects of static stretching and dynamic stretching routines before the measurement of leg extension power may cause you to either yawn once again as the stretching debate continues and you stick with your beliefs, or it may make you sit up and add to your evidence-based approach to coaching.

-An interesting paper showed that in comparing the two stretching protocols i.e. static and dynamic, along with a control of non-stretching that there was no significant difference between non-stretching and static stretching (30s duration over 5 different days) in subsequent leg extension power measurement (1784.5 +/- 108.4W and 1788.5 +/- 85.7W respectively) whereas the power output after a dynamic stretching protocol (2022.3 +/- 121.0W) was substantially greater (13% higher in fact).
+An interesting paper An interesting paper showed that in comparing the two stretching protocols, i.e. static and dynamic, along with control of non-stretching that there was no significant difference between non-stretching and static stretching (30s duration over five different days) in subsequent leg extension power measurement (1784.5 +/- 108.4W and 1788.5 +/- 85.7W respectively) whereas the power output after a dynamic stretching protocol (2022.3 +/- 121.0W) was substantially greater (13% higher).
 Are you still not convinced!!

-Event-specific warm-ups are increasingly being advocated by up-to-date coaches and coach education systems - here's an example of why: Four different jump specific warm-up approaches were tested prior to measurement of vertical jump height in young adult football players from 'speed' based playing positions.
-The warm-up protocols comprised sub-maximal jumps (5 countermovement vertical jumps to 75% of maximum), weighted jumps (5 jumps onto a box holding 10% body weight in dumbbells), stretching (14 different stretches held for 20s each) and no warm-up.
+Event-specific warm-ups are increasingly being advocated by up-to-date coaches and coach education systems - here's an example of why: Four different jump specific warm-up approaches were tested before measurement of vertical jump height in young-adult football players from 'speed' based playing positions.
+The warm-up protocols comprised sub-maximal jumps (5 countermovement vertical jumps to 75% of maximum), weighted jumps (5 jumps onto a box holding 10% body weight in dumbbells), stretching (14 different stretches held for 20secs each) and no warm-up.

 The contribution to a performance by clear mental focus or 'psyching-up' is anecdotally reported in many sports.
-We often 'know' it helps but it can be difficult to evidence.
-A study over 5 bench press repetitions during 3 different interventions comparing the impact of a free-choice psych-up, a cognitive distraction and an attention placebo was carried out.
+We often 'know' it helps, but it can be difficult to evidence.
+A study over five bench press repetitions during three different interventions comparing the impact of a free-choice psych-up, a cognitive distraction and an attention placebo was carried out.
 Peak force generated following psych-up was 764 +/- 269Nm, on average more than 11.8% greater than the distraction approach and 8.1% greater than the placebo approach.

 A good example of this could be the findings of a study that examined the effects of the glycemic index (GI) of post-exercise carbohydrate intake on endurance capacity the following day.
-Nine active males completed a 90-minute run at 70% VO2 max on day 1 and were thereafter supplied with either low or high GI carbohydrate providing 8g carbohydrate per kg body mass.
-On day 2 subjects ran to exhaustion at 70% VO2 max The time to exhaustion was significantly longer after the low GI (108.9 minutes) replenishment than the high (96.9 minutes) indicating that the endurance capacity increase was largely due to increased fat oxidation following the low GI recovery diet.
+Nine active males completed a 90-minute run at 70% VO2 max on day one and were thereafter supplied with either low or high GI carbohydrate providing 8g carbohydrate per kg body mass.
+On day two subjects ran to exhaustion at 70% VO2 max.
+The time to exhaustion was significantly longer after the low GI (108.9 minutes) replenishment than the high (96.9 minutes) indicating that the endurance capacity increase was mainly due to increased fat oxidation following the low GI recovery diet.

 Finally, a large-scale survey in France (6402 individuals) into methods and means employed to supply adolescents with doping agents and other substances to improve performance has been carried out.
-The findings indicate that 4% have been enticed into taking prohibited substances and 10.3% have actually received such products from an average of two different people - friends, parent and family doctor.
-Clearly, a useful baseline study which could ultimately identify the dealers of such substances and help to eradicate the problem.
+The findings indicate that 4% have been enticed into taking prohibited substances, and 10.3% have received such products from an average of two different people - friends, parent and family doctor.
+A useful baseline study that could ultimately identify the dealers of such substances and help to eradicate the problem.